blashbrook/folder-gallery/WARP.md

 ## Project Overview

+Agent note (Warp/Copilot): All gallery UI and static assets are generated at runtime by JavaScript.
+- Do not add or expect files in public/; the HTML is created by bin/server-runner.js (generateIndexHTML) into .gallery-cache/index.html per directory.
+- Thumbnails and tiny previews are generated on-demand under .gallery-cache/thumbnails/.
+- To change UI, edit generateIndexHTML() and related client-side code embedded there.

 This is a lightweight Node.js CLI tool that creates dynamic image galleries from any directory.
 It can be installed globally and launched from any folder using the `gallery` command.
 The tool consists of:

 1. **Legacy standalone server** (`server.js`) - Original single-file implementation with embedded HTML